OLA-Simple/OLASimple-Protocols/operation_types/OLASimple_Paper_Detection.md

       note "#{STRIPS.capitalize} need to rest for 10 minutes before taking an image." check "In the meantime, make sure you have access to the #{PHOTOCOPIER}." note 'Signal can develop more slowly if the room is humid.
-After the 10-min timer ends, you should see at least two lines on each strip.' note 'If your signal is hard to see by eyes, give it another 5 minutes before clicking OK.' note 'Do not continue to next step until signal is visible.' end
+After the 10-min timer ends, you should see at least two lines on each strip.' note 'If your signal is hard to see by eye, give it another 5 minutes before clicking OK.' note 'Do not continue to next step until signal is visible.' end